 Demonstrated system feasibility.

-The sequence of link setup, data transfer and link release occurring within a short duration has already been demonstrated for point-to-point wireless communication systems by Sony, Toshiba and others.
+The sequence of link setup, data transfer and link release occurring within a short duration has already been demonstrated for point-to-point wireless communication systems by a number of multimedia organizations and universities such as TU Braunschweig.

 Proven similar technology via testing, modeling, simulation, etc.

-Similar main components of the technology and signaling are being used in today’s systems by Sony, Toshiba and others.
-Hence, the involved testing overhead associated with a commercial development undertaken by manufacturers is known to be reasonable.
+Similar main components of the technology and signaling are being used today in proprietary commercial systems and in research laboratories at University institutions such as TU Braunschweig.

 Economic Feasibility